choria-io/website/docs/content/development/server/mcorpc_agent/_index.md

 weight = 20
 +++

-Agents can be written that is compatible with the Ruby MCollective RPC API - covered separately in this section - here I'll show a very basic echo agent and how to plug it into Choria Server at compile time.
+Agents can be written that are compatible with the Ruby MCollective RPC API - covered separately in this section - here I'll show a very basic echo agent and how to plug it into Choria Server at compile time.

 ## Echo Agent